soccerGB/MSIExperiment/PortForwardingNat/readme.md

       New-NetRoute –DestinationPrefix "169.254.169.254/32" –InterfaceIndex $ifIndex –NextHop $gatewayIP

-   2. Launch the proxycontainer
+   	Launch the proxycontainer

-   3. Outside the proxycontainer, find the ip address of the proxycontainer  and assign it to a global environment variable “IMSProxyIpAddress”
+   3. In a gloab task, outside the proxycontainer, find the ip address of the proxycontainer and assign it to a global environment variable “IMSProxyIpAddress”

    4. Build a client container that sets up port forwarding from 169.254.169.254 to the proxycontainer